datwolfyy/ly-reloaded/readme.md

  - windowmaker

-Ly should work with any X desktop environment, and provides basic wayland support (sway works very well, for example).
+Ly should work with any X desktop environment, and provides basic Wayland support (sway works very well, for example).

 ## systemd?
 Unlike what you may have heard, Ly does not require `systemd`,